-As of 2025, the City of Newport Beach (City) has approximately 595 acres of City- and state-owned land dedicated to parks and recreational facilities, including 344 acres of parks and 250 acres of recreational beaches.
+As of 2025, the City of Newport Beach (City) has approximately 595 acres of City- and state-owned land dedicated to parks and recreational facilities, including 344 acres of parks and 250 251 acres of recreational beaches.
 Additional recreational opportunities in the City include 66 acres of parks under school jurisdiction that are under a joint use agreement with the City and approximately 2,478 acres of land dedicated to open space and preservation, much of which offers recreational opportunities such as trails (See Figure X, Parks and Open Space).

-The Newport Beach Municipal Code establishes a parkland dedication standard for new subdivisions of 5 acres of parkland for every 1,000 persons allotted to the subdivision.
+The Newport Beach Municipal Code (NBMC) establishes a parkland dedication standard for new subdivisions of 5 acres of parkland for every 1,000 persons allotted to the subdivision (refer to Title 19, Subdivision of the NBMC for applicability).
 The parkland dedication standard applies to recreational parks and excludes open space and preserves because open space is not always accessible, and its primary purpose is the preservation of open lands.
-If we apply this same standard citywide, Newport Beach has a surplus of parkland to meet the current and projected population.
+If we Aapplingy this same standard citywide, Newport Beach has a surplus of parkland to meet the current and projected population.
 Based on the City's parkland standards and the 2023 population estimate of 82,627 people, the city needs at least 413 total acres of parkland to serve the population.
+In 2045, the total population is estimated to be 88,650 people, which would need to be served by approximately 443 acres of parkland.

-Given the City's 344 acres of parks and recreational facilities (inclusive of playgrounds, picnic tables, sports fields and courts, passive parks, and community centers) and 250 acres of recreational beaches, there is a current surplus of 151 acres of parkland.
+Given the City's 344 acres of parks and recreational facilities (inclusive of playgrounds, picnic tables, sports fields and courts, passive parks, and community centers) and 250-251 acres of recreational beaches, there is a current surplus of 151 acres of parkland.
 In 2045, the total population is estimated to be 88,650 people, which would need to be served by approximately 443 acres of parkland.